Arizona Bat Rescue Volunteer Opportunities

 Arizona Bat Rescue Volunteer Opportunities: Local

-Transport of contained bats from rescue site to me (Rabies pre-exposure vaccine series preferred.
-Training required but can be done remotely).
+Transport of contained bats from rescue site to AZBR (Training required but can be done remotely).

 It's important to note that rehab involves difficult situations, bats in pain, and death.
 Sometimes a bat will die, or need to be humanely euthanized.
-You won't be making medical decisions or doing euthanasia but be aware that rehab can be very hard and very sad sometimes.
+You won't be making medical decisions or doing euthanasia but be aware that rehab can be very hard and very sad.

 Arizona Bat Rescue Volunteer Opportunities: Remote

-Contacts for Arizona Bat Rescue Services I am constantly talking to people about Arizona Bat Rescue and giving my info to anyone who might encounter bats in need.
-Tell people you know about us and if there is a particular business or person you think might want or need extra information, I can send them introductory emails and post cards.
+Contacts for Arizona Bat Rescue Services We are constantly talking to people about Arizona Bat Rescue and giving our info to anyone who might encounter bats in need.
+Tell people you know about us and if there is a particular business or person you think might want or need extra information, we can send them introductory emails and post cards.
 There's also a list of pest control companies, wildlife centers, and parks in progress.
-I need help getting contact information collected and into the list so I can reach out.
-I am open to any suggestions about other kinds of businesses or organizations that may need to know about Arizona Bat Rescue.
+We need help getting contact information collected and into the list so we can reach out.
+We are open to any suggestions about other kinds of businesses or organizations that may need to know about Arizona Bat Rescue.

-Merch Design & Ideas Always looking for ideas or art for shirts, stickers, and other merch.
-We can talk about how you would like to be credited and possible profit sharing for content produced.
+Merch Design & Ideas We're always looking for ideas or art for shirts, stickers, and other merch.
+We can talk about how you would like to be credited and profit sharing for content produced.
 Please send samples of your work if this is something you'd like to be involved in.
+You will always retain all rights to your artwork and can revoke its use at any time.